Heavy Periods or Heavy Menstrual Bleeding

 Menorrhagia is either excessively long or excessively heavy periods.
-It’s a common occurrence in teenagers, in women with uterine fibroids and in women at perimenopause.
+It’s a common women’s health problem in teenagers, in women with uterine fibroids, and in women at perimenopause.
 Being common does not mean that those bad periods are normal or healthy.
 Heavy periods often lead to iron deficiency anemia.
 Correcting the cause of heavy bleeding is vital to maintaining healthy iron levels.

 What causes heavy periods (menorrhagia)?

-- Endometrial hyperplasia – this is thickening of the lining of the uterus that is also associated with estrogen dominance.
-It can be an early indicator of increased uterine cancer risk.
+Endometrial hyperplasia is an abnormal thickening of the lining of your uterus.
+It is also associated with estrogen dominance.

 - Weakness or tiredness